BLeeEZ/amperfy/README.md

 4. Build and run the "Amperfy" scheme

-  >Real device testing: Amperfy has Apple CarPlay support.
-To test it on a real device a developer certificate with granted access to `com.apple.developer.playable-content` is requiered.
-To test Amperfy without Apple CarPlay clear the entitlement signing entry under Amperfy -> Targets: Amperfy -> Build Settings -> Signing -> `Code Signing Entitlements` (clear `Amperfy/Entitlements.plist`)
+  >Real device testing: Amperfy has Apple CarPlay and Siri support.
+To test it on a real device a developer certificate with granted access to `com.apple.developer.playable-content` and `com.apple.developer.siri` is requiered.
+To test Amperfy without Apple CarPlay and Siri clear all entries in `Amperfy/Amperfy.entitlements`.

 ## Beta test releases